mkandes/galyleo/README.md

 # galyleo

-A shell utility to help you launch [Jupyter](https://jupyter.org) notebooks on a remote system in a secure way.
+A shell utility to help you launch [Jupyter](https://jupyter.org) notebooks in a secure way.

 ## Download and configure galyleo with Satellite